christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   St. Veronica = Berenice, granddaughter of King Herod, wife of emperor Titus (Veronica is the Latin alteration of the Greek name Berenice).
--   Titus Flavian Clemens = 'Clement of Rome'.
+-   Titus Flavian Clemens = "Clement of Rome".
 -   Emperor Titus = Aulus Avillius Flaccus, the prefect (governor) of Roman Egypt (Egyptian alias), and Polemon II of Pontus.
 Polemon II became the king of Pontius the same year (38AD) that Aulus Avillius